EnchantedGedial/Sanity-Blogs/README.md

 ## Features

-- User authentication: Users can create accounts, log in, and manage their profiles.
+- User authentication 🔥: Users can create accounts, log in, and manage their profiles.
-- Blog post management: Users can create, edit, and delete their blog posts.
+- Blog post management 📅: Users can create, edit, and delete their blog posts.
-- Search functionality: Users can search for specific blog posts based on keywords.
+- Search functionality 🔍: Users can search for specific blog posts based on keywords.
-- Responsive design: The website is optimized for various screen sizes and devices.
+- Responsive design 🪛: The website is optimized for various screen sizes and devices.
-- SEO-friendly: The website implements best practices for search engine optimization.
+- SEO-friendly 🕸️: The website implements best practices for search engine optimization.

 ## Technologies Used